6 Simple Ways Minimalism Helps You Live With Less Stress

 1. Simplifies Your Space

 Contrary to popular belief, a messy room isn’t only about appearance.
 It can be exhausting to scroll through.
-Clutter has also been shown to make it more difficult for the brain to focus, according to researchers at Princeton University.
-If the exterior is chaos, so too is the interior.
+Researchers at Princeton University found that clutter makes it harder for the brain to focus.

 Start small.
 Clear one space at a time: your desk, say, or the bedside table.
-It is a little break with every clean space.
-And eventually, over time, you feel that the world around is lighter sounding, more silent and easier to breathe in.
+It is an occasional break with every clean space.
+And eventually, over time, you feel that the world around you is lighter sounding, more silent, and easier to breathe in.

 2. Helps You Focus on What Really Matters

 Minimalism isn’t about deprivation.
 It’s about intention.
-You come to see what really gives you joy or meaning when you own less.
-The American Psychological Association has documented that people who prioritise personal growth and relationships are overall much happier than those who pursue material success.
+When you have less, you start to figure out what actually brings you joy or meaning.
+The American Psychological Association has reported that individuals who put more emphasis on personal growth and relationships are far happier than those pursuing material success.

 3. Cuts Down Decision Fatigue

 Consider how much stress arises from minute daily decisions, such as what to wear or eat.
-When you adopt minimalism as a way of life, you get rid of all the unnecessary choices and pave the way for energy to flow into the things that truly matter in life.
+Adopting minimalism as a lifestyle eliminates unnecessary choices, allowing energy to focus on what truly matters in life.

 It can affect how much thinking and feeling you do, according to the National Library of Medicine.
 Simple routines, such as a capsule wardrobe or weekly meal plan, can alleviate some of that pressure.
 You will learn how freeing it is not to overthink the basics, day after day.